2022 BC Lions season

 The 2022 BC Lions season was the 64th season for the team in the Canadian Football League (CFL) and their 68th overall.
 The Lions improved upon their record from 2021, with their sixth win in their seventh game.
 The team then qualified for the playoffs following losses by both the Hamilton Tiger-Cats and the Ottawa Redblacks, in week 16, on September 24, 2022.
 The Lions clinched a home playoff game on October 22, 2022, for the first time since the 2016 season, following their Week 20 win over the Edmonton Elks.
 However, after defeating the Calgary Stampeders in the West Semi-Final, the team lost to the Winnipeg Blue Bombers in the West Final.

 The 2022 season was the second season with Rick Campbell as the team's head coach and the second season with Campbell and Neil McEvoy as co-general managers.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2022 CFL Global Draft took place on May 3, 2022.
+The 2022 CFL global draft took place on May 3, 2022.
 With the format being a snake draft, the Lions selected third in the odd-numbered rounds and seventh in the even-numbered rounds.